percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.1.0.md

 The Percona Kubernetes Operator for Percona XtraDB Cluster automates the lifecycle and provides a consistent Percona XtraDB Cluster instance.
 The Operator can be used to create a Percona XtraDB Cluster, or scale an existing Cluster and contains the necessary Kubernetes settings.

-The Operator simplifies the deployment and management of the [Percona XtraDB Cluster](https://www.percona.com/software/mysql-database/percona-xtradb-cluster) in Kubernetes-based environments.
+The Operator simplifies the deployment and management of the [Percona XtraDB Cluster :octicons-link-external-16:](https://www.percona.com/software/mysql-database/percona-xtradb-cluster) in Kubernetes-based environments.
 It extends the Kubernetes API with a new custom resource for deploying, configuring and managing the application through the whole life cycle.

-The Operator source code is available [in our Github repository](https://github.com/percona/percona-xtradb-cluster-operator).
+The Operator source code is available [in our Github repository :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator).
 All of Percona’s software is open-source and free.

 **New features and improvements**:

-* Now the Percona Kubernetes Operator [allows upgrading](https://www.percona.com/doc/kubernetes-operator-for-pxc/update.html) Percona XtraDB Cluster to newer versions, either in semi-automatic or in manual mode.
+* Now the Percona Kubernetes Operator [allows upgrading :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/update.html) Percona XtraDB Cluster to newer versions, either in semi-automatic or in manual mode.

 * Also, two modes are implemented for updating the Percona XtraDB Cluster `my.cnf` configuration file: in *automatic configuration update* mode Percona XtraDB Cluster Pods are immediately re-created to populate changed options from the Operator YAML file, while in *manual mode* changes are held until Percona XtraDB Cluster Pods are re-created manually.